-Raw material: The paper cup made of FSC®-certified (Forest Stewardship Council) virgin fiber cardboard does not require any coating and is therefore ideal for paper recycling.
+Raw material: The paper cup made of FSC®-certified (Forest Stewardship Council) virgin fibre cardboard does not require any coating and is therefore ideally suited for paper recycling.

-Empty of residue: The only condition is that the used cups are empty of residue.
-Cups and packaging are considered to be empty of residue when they are optimally exhausted, what means it has to be drip-free by liquid products, spatula-clean by paste-like products and trickle-free by powder-like products.
+Empty of residues: The only condition is that the used cups are empty of residues.
+Cups and packaging are considered to be empty when they are optimally exhausted, i.e. free of drops in the case of liquid products, scraped clean in the case of paste-like products and free of particles in the case of powder-like products.

 Disposal: The used cups are taken back in the same way as they were delivered - each in a cardboard (stacked or crumpled) and in an environmentally friendly rotary-system (outward and return loads, so that no additional trips are necessary and no unnecessary CO₂ emissions are produced).

-Another, often preferred option is direct contact with the locally or regionally based disposal service provider, with PAPSTAR Solutions GmbH taking over the coordination.
+Another, often preferred option is direct contact with the locally or regionally based disposal service provider, with PAPSTAR Solutions GmbH assuming responsibility for the coordination.

-Recycling: The sorted cups are afterward transported logistically efficiently to the nearest paper factory/recycling center, where they are getting a second life.
-Paper fibers can be recycled ten to 25 times.
-With each recycling process, the fibers become shorter until they finally can no longer combine to form paper.
+process the fibres shorten until they can finally no longer combine to form paper.
 Recycled paper is mainly used to make magazines and newspapers, exercise books, printer paper or packaging papers such as cardboard boxes.